longitudinal-data-analysis-prac-2024/Team-6/README.md

-# **Team 6 LDA project by Rowland & Po-Kai**
+# **Team 6 LDA Project**

-## School Transition Data
+> This is the LDA team 6 project by Rowland and Po-Kai.
+Research suggested that self-control of children declines when making the transition to secondary school, with parental warmth playing a role in the trajectory (Ng-Knight et al., 2016).
+Recent studies further demonstrated that a higher level of jointly perceived parental warmth is associated with more positive adjustments in adolescents (Gniewosz et al., 2023).
+We thus aim to understand the underlying trajectory of how parental warmth affects children development.
+Our analysis focused on the discrepancy score of parental warmth perceived by children and parents with a longitudinal data collected in South-east England, UK from October 2011 to September 2012 (Rice et al, 2017).

+## Research Question

 **First research question: How do the discrepancies between child-perceived parental warmth & hostility and parent-perceived parental warmth & hostility change from wave 1 to wave 2?**

-*Since pupils go through secondary school transition from wave 1 to wave 2, our hypothesis is the discrepancies will significantly differ due to the stressful event of school transitioning.*
+>Since pupils go through secondary school transition from wave 1 to wave 2, our hypothesis is that the discrepancies will significantly differ due to the stressful event of school transitioning.

-**Second research question: Do the discrepancies differ for mothers and fathers?
-In other words, do moms or dads tend to have higher discrepancy in their parental warmth and hostility?
+**Second research question: Do the discrepancies differ for mothers and fathers?**
+>In other words, do moms or dads tend to have higher discrepancy in their parental warmth and hostility?
 Do moms or dads' discrepancies change more following school transitioning?**

 **Third research question: How does parental warmth and hostility discrepancy at wave 1 predict pupil's mental health difficulties at wave 2?**
+>According to Buthmann et al. (2023), lower adolescent than parent ratings of parental warmth predicted increased externalizing symptoms after two years follow-up.
+We are interested in 1. if hostility discrepancy score also serves as good predictor 2. if the results can be replicated in predicting mental health difficulties.

+## Data Analysis
 ```{r}
 library(haven)
 schooltransitiondata <- read_sav("/Users/rluo/Documents/Longitudinal Data Analysis/Team-6/Data/SchoolTransitionData.sav")